DominicRoyStang/airtable-webhook-types/README.md

 ## Installation

-If want to use the Zod schemas and the Typescript types
+If want to use the Zod schemas and the TypeScript types
 ```
 npm install airtable-webhook-types
 ```

-If you only want to use the Typescript types
+If you only want to use the TypeScript types
 ```
 npm install --save-dev airtable-webhook-types
 ```

 ## Example Usage

-### Using zod schemas
+### Using Zod schemas
 ```typescript
 import { listWebhookPayloadsResponseSchema } from 'airtable-webhook-types'